Australia disrupts alleged plane terror plot

 Police said it was an Islamist-inspired plot, but they did not link the plan to a specific terrorist group.

-Australian Federal Police Commissioner Andrew Colvin said officers became aware people in Sydney were allegedly planning to carry out a terrorist attack using an "improvised device."
+Officers became aware people in Sydney were allegedly planning to carry out a terrorist attack using an "improvised device," Australian Federal Police Commissioner Andrew Colvin said.

-Turnbull said it was an elaborate conspiracy that involved bringing down an airplane.
+Turnbull described it as an elaborate conspiracy that involved bringing down an airplane.

-The suspects were rounded up in raids in four Sydney suburbs, Australian Federal Police and the New South Wales Police Force said in a news release.
+The suspects were rounded up in raids in four Sydney suburbs, federal police and the New South Wales Police Force said in a news release.
+They are in custody but have not been charged, Colvin said.

-The investigation is ongoing, officials said.
 Police did not specify the date or location of the threat to Australia's aviation industry.

-The suspects are in police custody but have not yet been charged, Colvin said.

-"Exactly what is behind this is something that we will need to investigate fully," he said.
+"Exactly what is behind this is something that we will need to investigate fully," Colvin said.

-The Prime Minister said extra security measures have been in place at Sydney Airport since Thursday and have since been put in place at the country's other major airports.
+The Prime Minister said extra security measures have been in place at Sydney Airport since Thursday and have since been put in place at other major airports.

 Transport security officials advised travelers to get to their airports two hours before their scheduled flight departures.

-"Those traveling should go about their business with confidence," he added.
+"Those traveling should go about their business with confidence," Turnbull added.

-Australia's terrorism threat level remains in the middle at "probable," Turnbull said, between "possible" and "expected."
+Australia's terrorism threat level remains in the middle at "probable," the Prime Minister said, between "possible" and "expected."

-"The number one priority of my Government, and my commitment to the Australian people, is to keep them safe," he said.
+"The number one priority of my government, and my commitment to the Australian people, is to keep them safe," he said.

 Last month, ISIS claimed responsibility for an attack at a suburban Melbourne apartment building where one man was killed and three police officers were wounded.